top of page

 • A trucking company with steady revenues of $600,000 gets a term loan with 5-year amortization but a balloon payment due in month 36, structured to match their cash flow cycles. coastalpaymentsystems.com

-These illustrate how CPS’s network approach can tailor deals to the needs of different industries.
+These examples illustrate how CPS’s network approach can tailor deals to the needs of different industries.

 Commercial loans via Coastal Payment Systems can be a useful option, especially if: